alecchangod/android_device_xiaomi_picasso/README.md

 Device configuration for Xiaomi Mi 10 Lite
 =========================================

-The Xiaomi Mi 10 Lite (codenamed _"Monet"_) is a mid range smartphone from Xiaomi.
+The Xiaomi Mi 10 Lite (codenamed _"picasso"_) is a mid range smartphone from Xiaomi.

 It was announced in March 2020.
 Release date was June 2020.